Available 24X7 Call For Free Consultation (281) 587-1111

 A Fired Contingent Fee Lawyer Will Likely Retain an Interest

-Additionally, if the client hires another lawyer, the client could be responsible for two legal fees.
+Additionally, if the client hires another lawyer, they may be responsible for two sets of legal fees.

 Cases Take Longer Than Clients Expect

-The biggest problem we frequently see when personal injury victims call our office seeking to change lawyers is that clients have not been fully informed about how long some personal injury claims may take.
-We recommend that you talk directly with your attorney and not a case manager when considering changing lawyers.
+The biggest problem we frequently encounter when personal injury victims call our office seeking to change lawyers is that clients have not been fully informed about the potential duration of some personal injury claims.
+We recommend that you consult directly with your attorney, rather than a case manager, when considering changing lawyers.

-One unintended consequence of “tort reform” is that more and more lawsuits are required for cases with legal merit.
+One unintended consequence of “tort reform” is that an increasing number of lawsuits are required for cases with genuine legal merit.

 Tort Reform Made Litigation More Likely in Texas